Ilona has worked as a tattoo artist for 15 years. She once had a studio in UK, now she is in Lithuania. She loves tattooing her own designs.

 - If it's comfortable to do so, repeat these steps again one more day.
 If it gets too irritating or hot, do not recover it for the third time.

-- Wash your tattoo daily and apply the cream twice for the rest of the weak (morning and evening).
+- Wash your tattoo daily and apply the cream twice for the rest of the week, morning and evening.
 If it feels dry, apply a thin layer in the afternoon.
-Do not use the Bepanthen cream for more than seven days total.
+Do not use the Bepanthen cream for more than two days total.
 You may apply some normal moisturiser or lotion after the first week, but that is not necessary.
 The skin will heal by itself.

 - The tattoo will peel like sunburned skin.
 Just let it heal.
 Do not pick or scratch.